On-demand apps enable you to load and analyze big data sources in Qlik Sense.

 On-demand apps are made up of several building blocks or components, and some of those components are built by users with advanced scripting skills.

 For more information, see Managing big data with on-demand apps.

 You generate an on-demand app when you have selected a manageable subset of data using an on-demand selection app.
 Any selection app that you are working with will contain one or more navigation links for generating on-demand apps in the App navigation bar.

 The on-demand apps shown on the App navigation bar have completion indicators that start to turn green as you make selections in the selection app.
 Each on-demand app on the app navigation bar has a limit on the amount of data it can contain.
 When selections are made in the selection app, the completion indicator shows when the amount of data selected is within the bounds set for the on-demand app.

 Once an on-demand app's indicator turns completely green, you can generate that app with the currently selected data.
-Or you can choose to open an instance of that app that was generated previously with another selection of data.
+You can also choose to open a previously generated instance of that app.
 Every on-demand app in the app navigation bar can be generated multiple times, and those generated apps remain accessible.
 When the maximum number of apps has been generated, you must delete an existing app before you can generate a new on-demand app.
 On-demand apps also may have an expiration time after which they are automatically deleted.

 The maximum number of apps and the retention time are set on the on-demand app navigation link.
 The app navigation link is one of the building blocks of on-demand apps, and it is usually added by the creator of the selection app.

 Do the following: